 Upon satisfactory completion of the course, students will be able to: 1.
 Produce drawings that creatively interpret and apply formal design elements in the production of images in a wide range of media, formats, and surfaces.
 2. Design and produce a portfolio of drawings in multiple mediums and formats that successfully demonstrates: • Subjective and expressive uses of value, • Techniques and concepts of abstraction or non-objective art, • Experimentation with combinations of wet and dry mediums, • Observational, expressive, and conceptual analysis or application of color, • Application and drawing techniques for a variety of color media, • Non-traditional compositions, formats, surfaces and materials, • Conceptually oriented approaches to drawing, • Integration of form and content.
 3. Construct and prepare appropriate supports and surfaces for mixed media drawing.
 4. Evaluate and critique class projects using relevant terminology in oral or written formats.
-5. Examine and describe historical and contemporary developments, trends, materials, and approaches in drawing.
-6. Develop and express ideas and concepts through verbal and visual means.
+5. Examine and describe historical and concepts through verbal and visual means.

-Textbooks & Other Resources or Links
+Textbooks & Other Resources

 There are no required textbooks for this course.
-The following books are suggested books to read: • Betti, C. and Sale, T 2011.
+The following books are suggested books to read:

+• Betti, C. and Sale, T 2011.
 Drawing a Contemporary Approach 6th (Discipline Classic).
-Cengage Learning ISBN: 978-1111343606. • Faber, David and Mendelowitz, Daniel M. 2011.
+Cengage Learning ISBN: 978-1111343606.

+• Faber, David and Mendelowitz, Daniel M. 2011.
 A Guide to Drawing 8 (Discipline Classic).
-Belmont, CA. Wadsworth Publishing ISBN: 13: 978-1111342722. • I also have numerous books in my office for students to read during class times.
+Belmont, CA. Wadsworth Publishing ISBN: 13: 978-1111342722.

+• I also have numerous books in my office for students to read during class times.